id577/FS25_AdvancedDamageSystem/README.md

 > * *Symptoms:* Minor crop loss during internal transport, grinding noises, and a risk of major clogs.
 > * *Critical Effect:* **Severe material flow blockage** and massive crop loss (-80%) as a major component fails.
 The engine is placed under extreme strain.
 >
+> #### Unloading Auger Malfunction
+> * *Applicable to:* Combines with unloading auger systems.
+> * *Symptoms:* Progressive unloading slowdown while discharging grain.
+> * *Critical Effect:* **Unloading auger failure.** Grain unloading becomes unavailable until repaired.
+>
 > </details>

 #### Chance and Severity of Breakdowns
-The lower the vehicle's Condition, the higher the chance of a new malfunction occurring.
-Additionally, the vehicle's brand Reliability now plays a role: premium, more reliable brands have a lower base probability of developing faults.
-Moreover, for a heavily worn vehicle, the probability that a breakdown will appear immediately at a major or even critical stage, skipping the minor phases, increases significantly.
+Breakdown probability is influenced by three key factors: the current `Condition` level, vehicle `Reliability`, and active wear multipliers.
+Lower `Condition` and lower `Reliability` increase the base chance of failure, while harsh real-time operating conditions (for example, running at near-100% engine load) can further raise the chance of a breakdown in that moment, in addition to accelerating wear.
+For heavily worn vehicles, the probability that a breakdown appears directly at a major or critical stage, skipping minor phases, also increases significantly.

 > [!NOTE]
 > <details>